svakam/sign-ps-script/README.md

 # sign-ps-script
-Script for creating a new cert on your local Windows machine and, with it, signing another script you wish to safely run within *All-Signed* restrictions.
+Script for creating a new cert on your local Windows machine and, with it, signing another script you wish to safely run within safe Execution Policy restrictions.

 **NOTE:** Credit goes to <a href="https://adamtheautomator.com/how-to-sign-powershell-script/" target="_blank">Adam the Automator</a> for the code that creates the self-signed cert, adding it to cert stores, testing the additions, and signing the input script.